anasxyz/http-server/README.md

 ## Prerequisites

-Before building and running http-server, make sure your system has the following:
+Before building and running, make sure your system has the following:

 - Linux-based OS (Ubuntu, Debian, Fedora, or similar).